Zurich Airport railway station: Operation

-The station is served by approximately 300 trains per day, formed of a mixture of EuroCity (EC) InterCity (IC) and InterRegio (IR) trains, serving cities throughout Switzerland, as well as Zürich S-Bahn trains on lines S2, S16 and S24.
-Most trains also serve Zürich Hauptbahnhof, the city's main railway station, with, for most of the day, some 13 trains per hour (tph) taking between 9 and 13 minutes for the journey.
+The station is served by approximately 300 trains per day, formed of a mixture of EuroCity (EC) InterCity (IC) and InterRegio (IR) trains, serving cities throughout Switzerland (and some in Austria and Germany), as well as Zurich S-Bahn trains on lines S2, S16 and S24.
+All trains in southern direction call at Zürich Hauptbahnhof, the city's main railway station, with, for most of the day, some 13 trains per hour (tph) taking between 9 and 13 minutes for the journey.
+Some trains also serve other stations in Zurich.

-The airport station is also linked to Konstanz station, just over the border in Germany, by an hourly Swiss InterRegio train.
-Several daily EuroCity trains call at the airport station en route from Zürich Hauptbahnhof to Bregenz, in Austria, and various German cities as far as Munich.
+The airport station is also linked to Konstanz, just over the border in Germany, by an hourly Swiss InterRegio train.
+Several daily EuroCity trains call at the airport station en route from Zürich Hauptbahnhof to Bregenz (Austria), and several German cities as far as Munich (runs as EuroCity-Express/ECE in Germany).